QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 # WTF! plugin for SonarQube
 The QualInsight "What the fuck!"
-(WTF!) plugin for SonarQube is a simple plugin that allows developers to report, in a humoristic way, issues not seen by SonarQube but which should be considered when evaluating a project's technical debt.
+(WTF!) plugin for SonarQube is a simple plugin that allows developers to report, in a humoristic way, issues not seen by SonarQube but which should be taken into consideration when evaluating a project's technical debt.

 ## Rationale